-The Internet is a face-moving place.
+The Internet is a fast-moving place.
 New content is uploaded every minute of every day, so keeping up can be difficult.
 Which is why real-time marketing is even more important than ever.
 This new style of marketing leaves room for brands to react, in real-time to events, relevant trends and feedback from customers, in a timely manner.

 With so many brands now taking on this approach, showing awareness to what is going on in the wider world is now imperative to the success of any business.